addisonlynch/iexfinance/docs/source/stocks.rst

 As of the 5/18/2018 IEX Provider update, quotes are provided for certain Cryptocurrencies.
 Access to these quotes is available by creating a Stock object and using the ``get_quote`` method.

+To retrieve quotes for all available cryptocurrencies, use the ``get_crypto_quotes`` function:

+.. autofunction:: iexfinance.stocks.get_crypto_quotes

 The following tickers are supported:

 - Bitcoin USD (BTCUSDT)